sergueik/SWET/README.md

 The code was originally located inside a much larger repository: `https://github.com/sergueik/selenium_java/tree/master/swd_recorder`.
 On April 11 2017 the master branch HEAD was copied into separate project, to track past histories and branches please review the original project location.

+### License
+This project is licensed under the terms of the MIT license.

 ### Author
 [Serguei Kouzmine](kouzmine_serguei@yahoo.com)